maximilionus/lucidglyph/README.md

 This project does not assign the hinting settings forcefully, only "suggesting" the system to use the "Slight" hinting if no other option is set.
-This is the intended behavior since hinting settings are usually really taste-dependent, so the final choice should be left to the end user.
+This is the intended behavior since hinting settings are usually really taste-dependent, so the final choice was left to the end user.

 ### Chromium